Admission to the PhD Program in Philosophy

 For admission to doctoral program in Philosophy, the following are required in addition to a completed on-line application:

-A. A bachelor’s degree with a major in Philosophy; in exceptional cases the admissions committee will consider an applicant with a minor in Philosophy and/or a major in a related field; B. Some knowledge of the history of philosophy and of contemporary modes of thought is highly desirable; deficiencies in these areas may require the student to undertake special work; C. Two official transcripts of undergraduate record and of any work completed at the graduate level; D. Letters of recommendation from three previous or current instructors; E. Submission of a philosophical essay (which may be a paper written for a previous course); F. Graduate Record Examination (GRE) General Test scores and TOEFL scores for applicants whose native language is not English; G. Acceptance by both the Department of Philosophy and the Graduate School.
+A. A bachelor’s degree with a major in Philosophy; in exceptional cases the admissions committee will consider an applicant with a minor in Philosophy and/or a major in a related field; B. Some knowledge of the history of philosophy and of contemporary modes of thought is highly desirable; deficiencies in these areas may require the student to undertake special work; C. One official transcript of undergraduate record and of any work completed at the graduate level; D. Letters of recommendation from three previous or current instructors; E. Submission of a philosophical essay (which may be a paper written for a previous course); F. Graduate Record Examination (GRE) General Test scores and TOEFL scores for applicants whose native language is not English; G. Acceptance by both the Department of Philosophy and the Graduate School.
 H. A non-refundable $100 application fee.

 Stony Brook University’s Graduate School requires that all applications be submitted electronically.
 Stony Brook University’s Graduate School requires that all applications be submitted electronically.
 You can find the Graduate School admissions website here.
 Or you can click here to go directly to the online application system.